israel870730/packer/README.md

 # packer
-Projecto to build custom AMI
+Project to build custom AMI to EKS